thorenscientific/documentation/docs/university/active_learning/efficiency_power_loss/index.rst

 |lt3080_1w_temp_rise_sch.png|

-<WRAP centeralign> Figure 3.
-Electrical model of thermal resistance, 1W dissipation. </WRAP>
+Figure 3.
+Electrical model of thermal resistance, 1W dissipation.

 Notice that Tjunction is 65 "volts", which is 65C in the analogy.